jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - The Effect of School Counselors on Middle and High Schools Discipline.

-- Types of Spending and Schools' Value Added.
+- Types of School Spending and Academic Achievement.
   [*with G. Elacqua, A. Jaimovich, and I. Munevar*]

 - Mining and Energy Industries' Pollution Effects on School Students' and Teachers' Outcomes: Evidence from Chile.